-Disturbing the peace of the dead 1.
-Any person who desecrates the resting place of a dead person, is liable to a custodial sentence not exceeding three years or to a monetary penalty.
+Disturbing the peace of the dead

-Any person who maliciously disrupts or desecrates a funeral procession or funeral ceremony,
+1. Any person who desecrates the resting place of a dead person, Any person who maliciously disrupts or desecrates a funeral procession or funeral ceremony,

-Any person who desecrates or publicly insults a dead body,
+Any person who desecrates or publicly insults a dead body, shall be liable to a custodial sentence not exceeding three years or to a monetary penalty.

-2. Any person who removes a dead body or part of a dead body or the ashes of a dead person against the will of those entitled thereto is liable to a custodial sentence not exceeding three years or to a monetary penalty.
+2. Any person who removes a dead body or part of a dead body or the ashes of a dead person against the will of those entitled thereto shall be liable to a custodial sentence not exceeding three years or to a monetary penalty.

-Committing an offence while in a state of voluntarily induced mental incapacity 1 Any person who is incapable of forming criminal intent as a result of voluntarily induced intoxication through alcohol or drugs, and while in this state commits an act punishable as a felony or misdemeanour is liable to a monetary penalty.279
+Committing an offence while in a state of voluntarily induced mental incapacity 1 Any person who is incapable of forming criminal intent as a result of voluntarily induced intoxication through alcohol or drugs, and while in this state commits an act punishable as a felony or misdemeanour shall be liable to a monetary penalty.283

-- 278 Inserted by Art.
+- Inserted by Art.
 1 of the FA of 18 June 1993 (AS 1994 2887; BBI 1992 III 269).
-Amended by No I 1 of the FA of 14 Dec.
-2018 (Discrimination and Incitement to Hatred on the Grounds of Sexual Orientation), in force since 1 July 2020 (AS 2020 1609; BBI 2018 3773 5231). - 279 Penaltics revised by No II 1 of the FA of 19 June 2015 (Amendment to the Law on Criminal Sanctions), in force since 1 Jan.
+Amended by No I I of the FA of 14 Dec.
+2018 (Discrimination and Incitement to Hatred on the Grounds of Sexual Orientation), in force since 1 July 2020 (AS 2020 1609; BBI 2018 3773 5231). - Penalties revised by No II 1 of the FA of 19 June 2015 (Amendment to the Law on Criminal Sanctions), in force since 1 Jan.
 2018 (AS 2016 1249; BBI 2012 4721).

-2 If the offender has, in this self-induced state, committed an act for which the only penalty is a custodial sentence, the penalty is a custodial sentence not exceeding three years or a monetary penalty.280
+2 If the offender has, in this self-induced state, committed an act for which the only penalty is a custodial sentence, the penalty is a custodial sentence not exceeding three years or a monetary penalty.284

-Title Twelvebis:281 Genocide and Crimes against Humanity
+Title Twelvebis: 285 Genocide and Crimes against Humanity